boneitis/cryptopals/README.md

 How credible is it?
 Surely, it must be, considering that just about any other technical content I come across by Ptacek turns out to already have been more cleanly presented in the exercises.

 So far, the experience I can best compare this to is reliving my kindergarten days playing with building blocks or, my favorite toy set in the classroom, the marble run.
-I get to work on marvelous constructions by direct, hands-on interaction with the raw bits in a playground where everything plays by _my_ rules, and if something doesn't work correctly, it is _my_ own fault.
+I get to work on marvelous constructions by direct, hands-on interaction with the raw bits in a playground where everything plays by _my_ rules, and anything that doesn't bend to my will is _my_ own fault.

 It is a thoroughly liberating exercise of freedom.